Millions of financially vulnerable older adults qualify for Medicare programs to help pay for prescription drugs.

 Yet, almost 3 million of these eligible individuals are not enrolled in the programs.

-NCOA's issue brief offers policy solutions to ensure that all eligible low-income individuals receive this critical assistance.
+This 2020 NCOA issue brief offers policy solutions to ensure that all eligible low-income individuals receive this critical assistance.

 Policy solutions would make access to benefits easier for low-income individuals